nathan-barry/calhacks2025/README.md

-# MONO: High-Performance Coding Agent Serving Engine
+# CURSERVE: High-Performance Coding Agent Serving Engine

-MONO eliminates the ripgrep bottleneck in LLM coding agents by keeping codebases memory-mapped and executing searches in-memory.
-Instead of spawning a subprocess for every `rg` call (~10-15ms overhead), MONO searches directly in RAM (~0.5-3ms).
+CURSERVE eliminates the ripgrep bottleneck in LLM coding agents by keeping codebases memory-mapped and executing searches in-memory.
+Instead of spawning a subprocess for every `rg` call (~10-15ms overhead), CURSERVE searches directly in RAM (~0.5-3ms).

 ## The Problem